npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 ## Rationale and Alternatives

+1. Use the `npm package` command to make maintainers explicitly fill out the `"types"` field when a `.d.ts` can be inferred from `"main"` via a warning for a few releases, then a fail.

+   This could work, however it would favour TypeScript today.
+There isn't a similar manifest field for Flow, though they could definitely pick one and roll with it also.

+   This would mean that we don't need to add reserved fields to the packument, and these fields becomes a cultural norm.
+The downside is that this puts work on existing maintainers to amend their package.jsons.

 1. Don't have that metadata on the site.
 Both TS/Flow represent unofficial extensions of JavaScript and who knows what the future holds.
 1. Ping the algolia npm index for that information.
 I would expect you to want to keep your server side dependencies low, and including this information in the registry would allow you to keep one source of information.

 ## Implementation